tb-dhk/matrix-vault/vault/development/dev diaries/misc/matrix.md

 # what is the "help" page for?
 i thought it would be cool to have a few "lore documents". leave me alone.

-that said, all of the "lore documents" will be under the <Tag name="origin" />.
+that said, all of the "lore documents" will be under the [origin tag](/tags/origin).